wazuh/wazuh-documentation/source/user-manual/agents/grouping-agents.rst

             "error": 0,
         }

-2. Once a group is created, its ``shared.conf`` file can be edited to include the specific configuration you wish to assign to this group.
-For this example, the file to be edited is located at ``/var/ossec/etc/shared/dbms/shared.conf`` and each agent belonging to this group will receive this file.
+2. Once a group is created, its ``shared.conf`` file can be edited to include the specific configuration you want to assign to this group.
+For this example, the file to be edited is located in the ``/var/ossec/etc/shared/dbms/shared.conf`` file and each agent belonging to this group receives this file.

-3. Within 20 minutes of connecting to the manager, each agent assigned to a group will receive the files contained in the *'dbms'* folder from the manager, including the ``shared.conf`` file that was modified in the previous step.
-The length of time it takes for the manager to push these files to the agents depends on the size of the files, the number of agents in the group and the connection protocol used.
-For example, depending on network bandwidth and performance, it may take 8 minutes to receive a 10 MB folder (excluding **merged.mg** file) on 100 agents using UDP, however if TCP is used, this may move along much faster.
+3. Within 20 minutes of connecting to the manager, each agent assigned to a group receives the files contained in the *'dbms'* folder from the manager, including the ``shared.conf`` file that was modified in the previous step.
+The length of time it takes for the manager to push these files to the agents depends on the size of the files, the number of agents in the group, and the connection protocol used.
+For example, depending on network bandwidth and performance, it might take 8 minutes to receive a 10 MB folder (excluding **merged.mg** file) on 100 agents using UDP, however, if TCP is used, this might move along much faster.

 4. Once a specific agent belongs to a group, it will be **automatically reassigned** to this group even if it is registered under another name or ID.
 This happens because, when the agent is re-registered, the checksum of ``merged.mg`` sent by the agent is compared with that of the other agents registered with the manager.
 However, this is not the default behavior, and, if needed, it must be explicitly activated by the user in ``local_internal_options.conf`` by adding the option ``remoted.guess_agent_group=1`` (see section ``remoted`` in :doc:`internal options <../reference/internal-options>`).